rustaceanrob/rustaceanrob/README.md

 ### Hi 👋

-- Working on a Nostr client with spam detection.
+- I'm working on a Nostr client with spam detection.
-- Learning stable diffusion, Dart and Flutter.
+- Currently learning stable diffusion, Dart and Flutter.

 ### Live Projects
 - [Jott](https://jottcode.com): A web and mobile app to program anywhere using natural language prompts